acsqdotme/dblog/README.md

 Go pkg for database system for some of the sites I'm building.
 Originally part of [angel-castaneda.com git repo](https://git.acsq.me/angel-castaneda.com).

-## golang stuff
+## 🐹 + 📜🪶 = ✍️

-I'm about to update a whole ton with this package to have auto postdir scanning.
+I'm about to update a whole ton with this package to have auto post directory scanning.
 Will put details on how it works once it's done.

 ## git submodules